Alan13Mathew/MockBankApp/README.md

 # BankApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.
+This project is a practice project for me to get familiarity with most of the concepts in angular.
+For the time being i have only made existing users in the json-server to have access to the pages.